Feyerabend/obsolete/STRUCT.md

 the chain, return the object the node is associated with or look for if a particular item is in the chain.

 ### Iterators

-A problem with the list in 3.1 is that all operations become fast depending on letting the list manage the routines itself.
+A problem with the list in 3.1 is that all operations become depending on letting the list manage the routines itself.
 A relative problem is that data and administration of data are not separated.
 Also if the object orientation allows it, these are a bit too close